Folks…

 1. The Short Spear Theory:

-According to Mike Eschenbrenner (who runs his blog here) the kata of Karate were originally meant to be done with a short spear in hand.
-This is what he says (paraphrased):
+According to online Karate researcher Mike Eschenbrenner, the kata of Karate were originally meant to be done with a short spear in hand.
+This is what he says:

 “I argue that Chinese military envoys, such as the four recorded by Funakoshi in his book Karate-do Kyohan, likely taught Okinawans military methods (spear fighting to be exact) to help ensure that tribute ships on route to and from China were well protected by crew and passengers alike.